3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_04/ruby/inheritance-in-ruby.md

 ## build a Pet class

  - Should start with
-   house_trained as boolean
+   * house_trained as boolean
  - initialized with
-   rescued, sex, disposition
+   * age as an integer
+   * sex as a string
+   * disposition as a string

  - a method called sleep on the couch that logs something